bedonbosco/NLP/English-NLP-SOTA.md

 **[Simverb-3500-Dataset](https://github.com/magizbox/underthesea/wiki/DATA-SIMVERB-3500)** <sub><sup>5 results collected</sup></sub>

-SimVerb-3500 is an evaluation resource that provides human ratings for the similarity of 3,500 verb pairs.
+SimVerb-3500 (Gerz ‎2016) is an evaluation resource that provides human ratings for the similarity of 3,500 verb pairs.
 SimVerb-3500 covers all normed verb types from the USF free-association database, providing at least three examples for every VerbNet class.

+**[SimLex-999 Dataset](https://github.com/magizbox/underthesea/wiki/DATA-SIMLEX-999)** <sub><sup>9 results collected</sup></sub>

+SimLex-999 (Hill 2014) is a gold standard resource for the evaluation of models that learn the meaning of words and concepts.
+SimLex-999 provides a way of measuring how well models capture similarity, rather than relatedness or association.

 ## Text Classification